pip-services/pip-services-docs/content/en/python/grpc/services/commandable_grpc_service.md

 Abstract service that receives commands via GRPC protocol to operations automatically generated for commands defined in [ICommandable](../../../commons/commands/icommandable).

+Important points

-Each command is exposed as invoke method that receives command name and parameters.
+- Each command is exposed as an invoke method that receives a command name and parameters.

-Commandable services require only 3 lines of code to implement a robust external GRPC-based remote interface.
+- Commandable services require only 3 lines of code to implement a robust external GRPC-based remote interface.

 #### Configuration parameters